Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 Generous serving to sample tasty Lao Sze Chuan dishes

-• Generous Portions of iconic Chinatown Chicago foods – The Chinese food specialties on this tour were absolutely amazing and plentiful.
-From dim sum, Szechuan dishes, and traditional Chinese pastries, we enjoyed the vast array of flavors.
-This is one of the most copious and filling food tour we’ve partaken in.
+• Generous Portions of iconic Chinatown Chicago foods: The Chinese food specialties on this tour were absolutely amazing and plentiful.
+From dim sum to Szechuan dishes and traditional Chinese pastries, we enjoyed the vast array of flavors.
+This is one of the most copious and filling food tours we’ve taken.

-• Great stops overall – All the stops we made on this Chinatown Chicago food tour were well-designed to build upon the other.
-There was a story on each stop and it all came together on the final stop.
-We left feeling much more knowledgeable and the food and Chinese community in our “own backyard.”
+• Great stops overall: All the stops we made on this Chinatown Chicago food tour were well-designed to build upon each other.
+Each stop had a story, and it all came together at the final stop.
+We left feeling much more knowledgeable about the food and Chinese community in our “own backyard.”

 What Could Be Improved on this Chicago Chinatown Tour